 1. Laocoön Group

-The statue represents a story from the Aeneid by Virgil.
-The Trojans believed the war to be over when they received the Trojan horse from the Greeks.
-Everyone except the priest Laocoön who warned it would be their downfall.
-Athena, who was siding with the Greeks, sent two serpents to kill the priest and his two sons, quieting them forever.
+This work represents a story from the “Aeneid” by Virgil.
+In the story, the Trojans believed the war to be over when they received the Trojan horse from the Greeks.
+The priest Laocoön was the exception and warned that the horse would be their downfall.
+Athena, who sided with the Greeks, sent two serpents to kill the priest and his two sons, quieting them forever.
 The rest is history.

-When they found the statue it was missing its right arm.
-Many artists made their own rendition of the arm with it pointing straight up in the air.
-Michelangelo looked at the body movement and realized that the arm should bend.
-A Swedish archeologist discovered the original arm in the 17th century and guess what it looked like?
-The arm was bent just as Michelangelo had made it.
-Supposedly Michelangelo’s arm is still connected to the back of the statue today!
+When they found the statue, it was missing its right arm.
+Many artists made their own renditions of the arm, depicting it pointing straight up in the air.
+Michelangelo looked at the body movement and realized that the arm should be bent.

 Here is Where to Stay in the Most Popular Destinations